Back to prior page Go to next page

 And old Hollywood could've used spell-checkers.

-This isn't meant to be a super criticism of the B western.
+And this isn't a super criticism of the B western.
 People make errors - I do and so do you.
 The folks trying to do a western in 4-5 days of shooting and a budget of $10,000 - $15,000 were under a lot of pressure.
 I remain amazed that they could function in that kind of low budget, no retakes environment.
 So give a round of applause to producers and directors like Sam Newfield, Bob Tansey, Robert North Bradbury, Spencer Gordon Bennet, Paul Malvern, Ed Finney, Harry S. Webb, and many others for being able to churn out reels of enjoyment ... and an occasional western gem.

 Continuity Lapses, No Retakes.